-It might sound unbelievable, but the very same night I was doing research to compile a checklist of how to apply in Italy (see below) I came across a little-known Italian Ministerial circular letter which would be a game changer, effectively cutting application times and processes down and making things entirely easier.
-I even e-mailed my contacts in anagrafe offices in two towns, both of whom when shown the law confirmed what I thought.
+It might sound unbelievable but just about ten years ago, the very same night I was doing research to compile a checklist of how to apply in Italy (see below), I came across a little-known Italian Ministerial circular letter which would be a game changer, effectively cutting application times and processes down and making things entirely easier.
+Since it’s 2019, this Ministerial circular has been around for a long time now, but still not many people know about it.

 There is actually no need to have a visa to enter, obtain the related permesso di soggiorno, apply for residence, wait for residence, apply for citizenship and then convert the permesso di soggiorno, running around like a chicken without a head.
 This circolare does away with the need for visas and relative permits to stay for anyone entering Italy to start the process of jure sanguinis.

 So, what does this mean?
 It means that things are infinitely more simple for you if you are intending to apply for dual citizenship in Italy.

 Circolare del Ministero dell’Interno del 13 giugno 2007

 ITALIAN: L’art.
 1 della legge prevede che per soggiorni di durata inferiore a tre mesi non è richiesto il permesso di soggiorno, ma è invece necessaria una dichiarazione di presenza: gli stranieri che non provengono da Paesi dell’area Schengen formulano la dichiarazione di presenza all’Autorità di frontiera, al momento dell’ingresso, mentre gli stranieri che provengono dall’area Schengen dichiarano la propria presenza al Questore, entro otto giorni dall’ingresso.